zentralopensource/zentral/docs/apps/santa.md

 * method: POST
 * Content-Type: application/json

 This endpoint is designed to ingest the JSON output of the [`santactl fileinfo` command](https://santa.dev/details/santactl.html#fileinfo).
 This can be used to quickly and automatically upload information about binaries and certificates to Zentral.
-This information will be used to add context to sha256 rules, and in the rule forms.
+This information will be used to add context to rules identifiers, and in the rule forms.

 Example: